Taxi (2004 film): Plot

 Bicycle courier Belle Williams earns her taxi license and installs a supercharger in her custom-built 1999 Ford Crown Victoria taxicab.
-Her first customer offers her a $100 tip if she can make it to the Airport in fifteen minutes.
-She does.
+Her first customer offers her a $100 tip if she can make it to the airport in fifteen minutes.
+She does, with incredible speed and skill in the process, maneuvering through the streets of New York City.

 Meanwhile, bumbling detective Andy Washburn crashes his partner's car while on a mission to apprehend a group of robbers, and is demoted to foot patrol duty by his boss Lt.
 Marta Robbins, who is also his ex-girlfriend.
-Hearing of a bank robbery, Washburn flags down Belle's taxicab.
-They arrive at the bank just as a quartet of female Brazilian robbers leave in a BMW E65.
+Hearing of another bank robbery, Washburn flags down Belle's taxi.

+They arrive at the bank just as a quartet of female Brazilian robbers leave in a BMW 7-series.
 Belle recognizes them as models she saw earlier at the airport.
-Their leader is Vanessa.
 Police arrive and mistakenly apprehend Belle and Washburn.
-Belle's cab is impounded, and she is questioned.
-Washburn promises to get her cab back if she helps him solve the bank robberies.
+Her cab is impounded, and she is questioned.
+Washburn promises to get her car back if she helps him solve the bank robberies.

-Washburn takes Belle to his home after her boyfriend kicks her out for missing a dinner date.
-Washburn's constantly drunk mother brings up embarrassing moments of Washburn's past and talks about why he's such a bad driver.
+Washburn takes Belle to his home after her boyfriend Jesse kicks her out for missing a special dinner date.
+Washburn's constantly drunk mother brings up embarrassing moments of his past and talks about why he is such a bad driver.

 Washburn convinces the impound cop to return Belle's cab.
-They realize the gang robs banks just before the garbage collection is due.
-They put the money in the trash, which the garbage man then collects.
+The duo realizes the gang robs banks just before the garbage collection is due, placing the money in the trash, which the garbage man then collects.

 Washburn is fired for disobeying orders, and Belle is given a final warning for reckless driving.
-Belle teaches Washburn to drive, and they discover the garbage collector is acting for the gang because they have kidnapped his wife.
-They recover the garbage collector's wife and all the loot.
+Belle teaches Washburn to drive, and they figure out which garbage collector is acting for the gang, discovering they have kidnapped his wife.
+The duo recover his wife and the money.

-The police learn which bank is next to be hit and ambush the robbers, who take Lt.
-Robbins hostage and escape, followed by Washburn and Belle in her cab.
+Figuring out which bank is next to be hit, the police ambush the robbers.
+As they have taken a hostage, Robbins offers to take his place, which they accept.
+As they escape, Washburn and Belle follow in her cab.
 Belle calls on the help of her bicycle courier friends to pinpoint the car.

-They negotiate a trade of the cash from the garbage truck for Robbins, and try to swap the hostage for the money while driving down the highway.
-Washburn forces the robbers down a long bridge under construction.
+Negotiating a trade with the thieves, they organize to swap the robbery cash for Robbins.
+This exchange, the hostage for the money, is to be done while driving down the highway.
+So, Washburn leads the robbers towards a long bridge under construction.

-Vanessa fires her gun at them and wounds Belle.
+The robbers' leader Vanessa fires her gun at them, wounding Belle.
 While the police arrest Vanessa, Washburn drives Belle to the hospital, singing "This Will Be (An Everlasting Love)".
-He crashes into the hospital, so Belle can be quickly recovered.
+He crashes into the hospital entrance, so Belle can be attended quickly.

-Belle achieves her dream of driving NASCAR, sponsored by New York banks.
-Washburn is reinstated for foiling the robberies.
-Washburn's mother and Robbins attend Belle's first race to cheer her on.
-Jesse proposes to Belle.
+Belle achieves her dream of driving in NASCAR, sponsored by New York banks.
+Washburn is reinstated for foiling the robberies, going undercover with Robbins as a couple.
+They and Washburn's mother attend Belle's first race to cheer her on.
+Jesse proposes to Belle via Jumbotron.
 As Belle begins the race, Jeff Gordon pulls up as a challenger.